 The first blog post I ever wrote was a plan for building our Pottery Barn inspired coffee table.
 To this day that has been one of my most popular posts!
 But I've learned a lot since I drew up those plans.
 I know better building techniques and I'm better at drawing with Sketchup.
 And that's why today's post is an updated plan for my favorite coffee table!

 The original cost $700 (it's no longer available) but my husband and I built this table out of pine for about $60, not including hardware.
-That was a $640 savings!
-And we could not be happier with how it turned out!
+That was a $640 savings! **This was the cost when we built our table almost 7 years ago.** And we could not be happier with how it turned out!
 Want to save that money yourself?
 Give these plans a try!
 You can also see my original coffee table plans here, my matching end table plans here, and my matching console here.
-If you need more inspiration or plans, be sure to check out Ana White's website.
-She also has great tips on wood types, finishing, and building in general.
-(Check out her plan catalog to browse all the plans available)

 Now, down to business!
 These plans are actually slightly different from the dimensions of the inspiration table and the table I built, but they use standard lumber sizes.
 I could have saved myself a lot of headaches if I’d thought all that through before I started.
 Oops. :) But don’t worry, I’ve corrected the plans to make it easier for you!
 I also drew this version to accommodate drawer slides (the table I built doesn't have them and works fine, but it would be really nice to have them).